-All rules and regulations must be observed and the directions of the Park District ambassador or his/her representative must be followed.
-Permit holders are responsible for planning and supervising the event in accordance with District ordinances.
-Failure to do so may result in withholding future permits, arrest or fines.
-For rules and regulations for the parks in general, click here: Park Rules and Regulations.
+All rules, regulations and directions of the Park District Park Ambassador or his/her representative must be followed.
+Permit holders are responsible for planning and supervising the event in accordance with park district ordinances.
+Failure to do so may result in withholding of deposit.
+The Park Ambassador/District staff has the authority to implement and enforce rules that are more stringent or supplement those listed here:

-- Electronically amplified sound is prohibited in District parks.
+- Amplified sound is prohibited in all district parks.

 - Photos and videos are periodically taken of people participating in Park District programs and activities.
 All persons registering for Park District programs/activities, or using Park District property thereby agrees that any photograph or videotape taken by the Park District may be used by the Park District for promotional purposes including its promotional videotapes, brochures, flyers and other publications without additional, prior notice or permission and without compensation to the participant.